kdsas/tradecircle/README.md

 **TradeCircle** is a peer-to-peer trading platform that empowers communities to exchange goods and services locally, fairly, and affordably.
 Designed specifically for low-income areas, TradeCircle enforces a $50 maximum trade limit and connects users only within a 10-mile radius — all while promoting economic education, gamification, and safe interactions.

-> 🔥 Built for real-world use and the [INSERT HACKATHON NAME] Hackathon challenge.
+> 🔥 Built for real-world use and the Hack the System:Hack the Economy Hackathon challenge.

 ---